roytam1/CommonSourceCodeProject/readme.txt

 --- How to build

-Build the projects with Microsoft Visual C++ 2008 SP1 and DirectX 9.0 SDK.
+Build the projects with the Microsoft Visual C++ 2008 with Service Pack 1 or the Microsoft Visual C++ 2013 with Update 5.

+The DirectX 9.0 SDK is required.
 I recommend the DirectX 9.0 SDK Update (December 2004), and dinput.lib included in the DirectX 9.0 SDK Update (October 2004).

-Windows SDK for Windows 8.1 is required to get the mt.exe utility.
+When you use the Microsoft Visual C++ 2008 with Service Pack 1, the Windows SDK for Windows 8.1 is also required to get the mt.exe utility.
-The mt.exe is used to merge the manifest file for Windows Vista or later.
+The mt.exe is used to merge a manifest file for Windows Vista or later.

 https://msdn.microsoft.com/en-us/windows/desktop/bg162891.aspx

-See source\build8.bat and source\manifest.bat for more details.

 --- License